gramineproject/gramine/Documentation/devel/features.md

 - no operations across mounts, e.g., no rename of file located in one mount to another one (note that Linux also doesn't support such operations);
 - no synchronization of file offsets, file sizes, etc. between Gramine processes;
-- tmpfs mounts (in-memory file systems) are not shared by Gramine processes;
+- tmpfs mounts (in-memory filesystems) are not shared by Gramine processes;
 - File timestamps (access, modified, change timestamps) are not set/updated.

 <details><summary>Additional materials</summary>